-- Use existing fire rings if a fire is necessary. - Make sure the campsite is located at least 200 feet from all water sources. - Avoid fragile mountain meadows and areas of wet soil. - · Avoid camping under dead tree limbs. - Do dishwashing and personal bathing at least 200 feet away from water sources. - Make certain to have a fire bucket or other fire extinguishing method close at hand.
+- Use existing fire rings if a fire is necessary. - Make sure the campsite is located at least 200 feet from all water sources. - Avoid fragile mountain meadows and areas of wet soil. - Avoid camping under dead tree limbs. - Do dishwashing and personal bathing at least 200 feet away from water sources. - Make certain to have a fire bucket or other fire extinguishing method nearby.

-Store food well away from tents and out of reach of animals.
+Store food away from tents and out of reach of animals.
 Check local regulations to find out if a bear-proof canister is required.
 If the site is in bear country, check with local authorities on precautions to take.
-Ensure that garbage, sanitary supplies, and toilet paper are carried out.
+Ensure that garbage, sanitary supplies, and toilet paper are removed and disposed securely away from the camping area.